maxwondercorn/ember-cli-barcode/README.md

 * `pharmacode`.

 ## Runtime Configuration
 Barcode options may be configured globally in `config/enviroement.js`.
 Global option properties can be overridden on individual components by setting the property on the components invocation.
-See the sample configuration setting below
+See the sample configuration setting below.

+You can configure the alt text value by configure `altText`.

 See JsBarcode's [options](https://github.com/lindell/JsBarcode/wiki/Options#format) for the values that may be globally set.
 Additionally, you can set the text prefix for the `alt` attribute by assigning a value to `altText`